CS8803: Security, Privacy, & Democracy

 - Credence goods in the literature: What the past fifteen years have taught us about fraud, incentives, and the role of institutions, Balafoutas & Kerschbamer, Journal of Behavioral and Experimental Finance

-- On Doctors, Mechanics, and Computer Specialists: The Economics of Credence Goods, Dulleck and Kirshbaumer, Journal of Economic Literature
+- On Doctors, Mechanics, and Computer Specialists: The Economics of Credence Goods, Dulleck and Kerschbamer, Journal of Economic Literature

 - What kind of product, or an aspect of a product, is security?